frederic-perez/AmE-dictionary/data/idioms.md

 __good God!__ An oath expressing surprise, shock, frustration, anger, or annoyance.
 __good going__ :two: _informal_ An expression of praise for having done something well.
 (It can also be used sarcastically to mean the opposite.) _Good going, Frank, now we’re going to have to rebuild this entire model from scratch._
 __good graces__ Favorable, kindly, or approving regard or treatment.
 Usually used in the phrase “in someone’s good graces” or some variation thereof. _John’s been in my good graces ever since he helped get me out of debt._
-__good gracious__ :two: A mild exclamation of surprise, alarm, dismay, annoyance, or exasperation. _Good gracious, look at the time!
+__good gracious__ :three: A mild exclamation of surprise, alarm, dismay, annoyance, or exasperation. _Good gracious, look at the time!
 How is it nearly midnight already?_
+__good grief__ :dart::two: An expression of surprise or frustration. _Oh, good grief—my car won’t start again._
 __good job__ :two: _informal_ An expression of praise for having done something well.
 (It can also be used sarcastically to mean the opposite.) _Good job, Frank, now we’re going to have to rebuild this entire model from scratch._
 __good Lord__
 __good old__ :three::dart: Used before a noun to describe a familiar person or thing with affection or approval. _Good old John: you can always count on him to help._ _I don’t need fancy shoes.
 I prefer good old sneakers._ _They were talking about the good old days._
 __good omen__ :two: A sign, either real or imagined, of good fortune or a propitious outcome. _I saw a dove on my windowsill this morning; I’d say it’s a good omen for the rest of my day._
-__good riddance__ :three: An expression used when one is pleased that someone or something is leaving or stopping.
+__good riddance__ :dart::five: An expression used when one is pleased that someone or something is leaving or stopping.
 A shortened version of the phrase “good riddance to bad rubbish.” _Well, I didn’t want to talk to you anyway, so good riddance!_ _A lot of voters are prepared to say “good riddance” to her at the end of her term._
 __good sport__ :three: (good sports) A person who takes a bad situation well.
+__good things come in small packages__ Often the things that have the most value or quality are small; the size of something does not always properly indicate its value.
+__good to go__
 __good to know__
 __good-natured__ :three: Of or having a kindly, affable, beneficent, and/or obliging propensity, inclination, or personality. _Mark is so good-natured, always willing to lend a hand no matter what the task._
+__good-time Charlie__ An affable, lively, and entertaining man who is often or always seeking pleasure or a good time.
 __goodbye, cruel world__ :two: _cliché_ An exclamation, note, or statement made immediately prior to one’s death, especially by suicide.
 __goodness gracious me__ A mild exclamation of surprise, alarm, dismay, annoyance, or exasperation. _Goodness gracious me, I’ll never get this report finished on time!_
 __goodness gracious__ :two: A mild exclamation of surprise, alarm, dismay, annoyance, or exasperation. _Goodness gracious, look at the time!
 How is it nearly midnight already?_